ddev/ddev/docs/index.md

     * Windows 10 (all editions) with WSL2 (version 2004 or later)
     * (Non-WSL2) Windows 10 Home, Pro, or Enterprise with [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)

-### Using ddev alongside other development environments
+## Using DDEV alongside other development environments

-ddev by default uses ports 80 and 443 on your system when projects are running.
-If you are using another local development environment you can either stop the other environment or configure ddev to use different ports.
+DDEV by default uses ports 80 and 443 on your system when projects are running.
+If you are using another local development environment you can either stop the other environment or configure DDEV to use different ports.
 See [troubleshooting](users/troubleshooting.md#unable-listen) for more detailed problem solving.

-## Installation
+### Installation

 _When upgrading, please run `ddev poweroff` and check the [release notes](https://github.com/drud/ddev/releases) for actions you might need to take on each project._

 ### Docker Installation

-Docker and docker-compose are required before anything will work with ddev.
+Docker and docker-compose are required before anything will work with DDEV.
 This is pretty easy on most environments; see the [docker_installation](users/docker_installation.md) page to help sort out the details, especially on Windows and Linux.

 ### Homebrew/Linuxbrew - macOS/Linux

-For macOS and Linux users, we recommend installing and upgrading via [homebrew](https://brew.sh/) (macOS) or [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux) (Linux):
+For macOS and Linux users, we recommend installing and upgrading via [Homebrew](https://brew.sh/) (macOS) or [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux) (Linux):

 ```
 brew tap drud/ddev && brew install ddev